hipay/hipay-docs/hipay-enterprise-sdk-ios/08-Advanced-usage.md

 The *signature* parameter is required for security purposes.
 Please refer to the [Generating a server-side signature](#generating-a-server-side-signature) section for details.

+### Card storage feature

+The card storage feature allows to register a `HPFPaymentCardToken` object in the iOS device *Keychain*, necessary to use the 1-click payment for your customers.

+Since the card storage option is turned ON, you have access to these three `HPFPaymentCardTokenDatabase` class methods:

+To get every tokens associated to a currency :
+`paymentCardTokensForCurrency:`

+To remove a specific token associated to a currency :
+`delete:forCurrency`

+To remove every tokens located in the iOS device keychain :
+`clearPaymentCardTokens`

 [apple-scheme]: https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899